Why Shade Matters at Great American Ball Park

 For Afternoon Day Games (2:00-4:00 PM)

-Third base side seating (the northern side) is your primary target for afternoon shade at Great American Ball Park.
-The nearly due-north facing orientation means this side stays shaded throughout afternoon games.
-The upper deck overhang provides excellent protection to lower bowl seats along the third base line.
-Club level sections on the third base side benefit from both structural overhang and the favorable sun angle created by the ESE orientation.
+First base side seating is your primary target for afternoon shade at Great American Ball Park.
+The WNW-facing home plate orientation means this side stays shaded throughout afternoon games.
+The upper deck overhang provides excellent protection to lower bowl seats along the first base line.
+Club level sections on the first base side benefit from both structural overhang and the favorable sun angle created by the ESE orientation.

-Upper deck sections on the third base side offer direct afternoon protection.
-Field-level seating along the third base foul line experiences consistent shade as the sun remains south and west.
-The river views from the first base side are beautiful, but they come with afternoon sun exposure—trade some scenery for comfort by moving to the shaded third base side.
+Upper deck sections on the first base side offer direct afternoon protection.
+Field-level seating along the first base foul line experiences consistent shade as the sun remains south and west.
+The river views from the third base side are beautiful, but they come with afternoon sun exposure—trade some scenery for comfort by moving to the shaded first base side.

 For Morning/Early Afternoon Games (Before 2:00 PM)

-Morning games see the sun rising from the east, briefly putting the first base side in direct eastern sun.
-However, the upper deck overhang on the first base side does provide some morning shade as the sun climbs.
-By early afternoon, the third base side advantage becomes clear as the sun moves south and westward.
+Morning games see the sun rising from the east, briefly putting the third base side in direct eastern sun.
+However, the upper deck overhang on the third base side does provide some morning shade as the sun climbs.
+By early afternoon, the first base side advantage becomes clear as the sun moves south and westward.

-If you're attending a morning game, expect first base sun exposure initially, but the advantage quickly shifts toward third base.
-Most Cincinnati day games fall in afternoon time slots, making third base afternoon shade the primary planning consideration.
+If you're attending a morning game, expect third base sun exposure initially, but the advantage quickly shifts toward first base.
+Most Cincinnati day games fall in afternoon time slots, making first base afternoon shade the primary planning consideration.

 Seasonal Shade Guide at Great American Ball Park